TargusR/confuror-homepage/en/registration/index.md

 ---

 {%- capture alert_message -%}
-  <p><b>Opening soon!</b> Early bird registration dates will be announced soon.
+  <p><b>Opening January 15th!</b> Get your tickets for Confuror 2019 at it's best price during Early bird registration; keep in mind that stocks are limited for this registration stage.
 You can check our available access fees and content below.
 Return here later to get more updates for the event.
 If you have any doubts concerning this information, please send a mail to <a href="mailto:vidafur.reg@gmail.com">vidafur.reg@gmail.com</a> or contact us trough our social networks.</p>
 {%- endcapture -%}
 {%- assign alert_mode = "warning" -%}
 {%- include components/alert.html -%}